 If you have an issue with another teacher, take it up with the principal, not me.

-43 – I won’t judge all parents by a few of them who make it tough to teach their child.
+43 – I won’t judge all parents because a few of them make it tough to teach their children.

 Likewise, please try to give me a chance even if you’ve heard from others about me.

 44 – I love teaching and expect great things.
-Expect great things of your child, too.
+Expect great things from your child, too.

 I love kids.
 I respect you as their parent.
-I rejoice to teach awesome kids with amazing parents but know that I expect awesome and always get it.
+I rejoice in teaching awesome kids with amazing parents but know that I expect awesome and always get it.

 45 – Teaching is hard, and I appreciate your respect and prayers

-The greatest dream of my life is to be a game changer for your child and to show them the love of the Living God who loves me so much.
+The greatest dream of my life is to be a game-changer for your child and to show them the love of the Living God who loves me so much.
 We both have a difficult job but a job worth doing well.
-Let’s learn about helping your child become the best version of himself or herself possible.
+So let’s learn about helping your child become the best version of themselves possible.

 46 – Writing this scares me to death